-Link to an article by Jonathan Cook:
+Link to an article by Adam Johnson:

 “A political Left with a brain would be busy thinking through strategy for when the internet becomes completely unusable for organizing and communication.
 The unifying factor in the initial ‘fake news’ purge was criticism of Hillary Clinton.
 Print media, a once viable alternative, has been all but destroyed by the move to the internet.
 This capability needs to be rebuilt.”